113ll3/Ibmclouddocscli/sdk/index.md

 As a developer on {{site.data.keyword.cloud_notm}}, you can use this plug-in to generate SDKs from your [Open API Specification](https://www.openapis.org/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") compliant REST API definition.
 As you make changes to your REST API definition, you can use this plug-in to regenerate only the SDK instead of regenerating the entire project.

-You can also see if your Cloud Foundry apps in a given space have REST API definitions that are valid for SDK generation.
+You can also see if your Cloud Foundry applications in a given space have REST API definitions that are valid for SDK generation.
 Finally, you can use the {{site.data.keyword.IBM_notm}} SDK Generator plug-in to validate any REST API definitions to ensure that they comply with the SDK generator requirements.

 This {{site.data.keyword.IBM_notm}} SDK Generator plug-in allows you to easily integrate your backend services to your app with a generated SDK.
 When a change to a REST API occurs, you can re-generate the SDK and replace the old one for a seamless SDK upgrade.
 You can also integrate the CLI into a devops pipeline and ensure that the SDK is always consistent with the API spec each time the app is built.